Light Mode

 Camilla Läckberg

-Camilla Läckberg is known for her crime novels set in the small Swedish town of Fjällbacka.
-In “The Ice Princess,” Erica Falck, a writer, returns to her hometown after her parents’ death and discovers her childhood friend, Alex, frozen in a bathtub.
+Läckberg sets her crime novels in the small Swedish town of Fjällbacka.
+In “The Ice Princess,” a writer named Erica Falck returns home after her parents die.
+She then discovers her childhood friend, Alex, frozen dead in a bathtub.

 2. 2